Covid curfew to continue in Noida, Ghaziabad, monitoring to be strict

 As the Uttar Pradesh government eases Covid-19 curfew restrictions starting Monday, Noida and Ghaziabad residents will have to wait for relaxations.
 According to state government officials, curfew will continue to be in place in districts with more than 600 active cases.
-Gautam Buddh Nagar reported 1,472 active cases till Saturday while Ghaziabad presently has 1,779 active Covid infections.
+Gautam Buddh Nagar has 1,472 active cases as of Saturday while Ghaziabad has 1,779.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines